-All assigned charted features within H13635 are detailed in the FFF in accordance with section 7.3 of the HSSD.
-H13635 contained charted obstructions with the category of "snag/stump".
-These obstructions were determined to be correlated to temporary fishing stakes and therefore are included in the FFF with a description of 'Delete'.
+All assigned charted features within H13636 are detailed in the FFF in accordance with section 7.3 of the HSSD.
+H13636 contained charted obstructions/fishing facilities with the category of either "snag/stump" or "fishing stake".
+These features were determined to be correlated to temporary fishing stakes and therefore are included in the FFF with a description of 'Delete'.
 All data associated with these temporary fishing stakes were rejected.
 See DR Appendix II Supplemental Records for related correspondence with the HSD Project Manager.